-The fair value of the shares of common stock underlying the stock option has historically been determined by using a third-party valuation specialist to assist management in its determination.
-Management determines the fair value of the Company's common stock by considering a number of objective and subjective factors including: the valuation of comparable companies, sales of redeemable convertible preferred stock to unrelated third parties, the Company's operating and financial performance, the lack of liquidity of common stock, and general and industry specific economic outlook, amongst other factors.
+The fair value of the shares of common stock underlying the stock option and temporary equity have been historically determined by using a third-party valuation specialist to assist management in its determination.
+Management determines the fair value of the Company's common stock and temporary equity by considering a number of objective and subjective factors including: the valuation of comparable companies, sales of redeemable convertible preferred stock to unrelated third parties, the Company's operating and financial performance, the lack of liquidity of common stock, and general and industry specific economic outlook, amongst other factors.